aresrpg/aresrpg-move/README.md

 AresRPG is a multiplayer voxel RPG which has no serverside database, everything is stored on [Sui](https://sui.io/).

-Here is a description of the flow used.

 ## Publish a package

 - change the `rev` version in `Move.toml` to correspond to the wanted network